Why Healthy Digestion Matters

 We shared a number of digestion hacks to help improve your digestive health including eating in a nice, relaxed, quiet, well-lit space, avoiding eating when you’re angry or you have a flood of emotions, chewing your food at least 30 to 40 times before swallowing, staying hydrated, avoiding artificial sweeteners and carbonated drinks, and taking a teaspoon of raw, unfiltered apple cider vinegar with water before eating.

-Bonus tip: if you do want to drink water you do it 20 minutes before or 20 minutes after your entire meal.
-This is because when you drink water with meals, the water dilutes the digestive fluids and it throws off the digestive gut.
+Bonus tip: try to drink water 20 minutes before or 20 minutes after your entire meal.
+This is because when you drink water with meals, the water dilutes the digestive fluids and it throws off the gut.